QUESTIONNAIRE 2, DISTRIBUTED TO

 History: everything that happened during this period in general.

-7/ I am waiting for the movie of the 1
+7/ I’m waiting for the movie of 1

-8/ I think that a day at Auschwitz would make me reflect on what the victims might have felt at that moment.
+8/ I think that a day at Auschwitz would make me reflect on what the victims might have felt at that time.

-1/ Auschwitz is a concentration camp where several thousand people have been grouped together to work like madmen.
+1/ Auschwitz is a concentration camp where several thousand people were grouped together to work like madmen.

 2/ Auschwitz is in Poland.

-3/ Concentration camps are places where able-bodied people have been grouped together to perform (forced) labor.
+3/ Concentration camps are places where able-bodied people have been gathered to perform (forced) labor.

-The extermination camps were used to kill in the gas chambers old people, children, the disabled...
+Extermination camps were used to kill old people, children, the disabled in gas chambers...

-Once killed, these people went to crematory ovens to burn.
+Once killed, these people went to crematoria to burn.

-6/ The 'memory' is about memories, testimonies, while History is told with real numbers, real dates...
+6/ The "memory" reveals memories, testimonies, while history is told with real numbers, real dates...

 7/ A film that mixes both memory and History.

-8/ That’s good, but one must be interested in history and the past.
-Some go there out of "interest".
-Auschwitz is not a campsite and if we have to go there, it is for a very specific purpose, that is to be able afterwards to "testify" of the horror that reigned there.
+8/ That’s good, but you have to be interested in history and the past.
+Some go there out of "interest."
+Auschwitz is not a campsite and if we have to go there, it is for a very specific purpose, that is, to be able afterwards "to bear witness" to the horror that reigned there.

 1/ Auschwitz evokes for me the War, the concentration and extermination camps.